Update Dec. 14, 2018: The timeline has been updated through Nov. 27, 2018.

-Jamal’s legal saga offers an illustration of the U.S. immigration system’s perils for people whose fate depends on the discretion of government officials making judgments in the context of an administration’s political priorities.
+Jamal’s legal saga underscores the U.S. immigration system’s perils for people whose fate depends on the discretion of government officials making judgments in the context of an administration’s political priorities.

 SYED JAMAL'S IMMIGRATION TIMELINE